mukto90/product-review/README.txt

 This feature can be enabled or disabled for individual product.

 = Rich Snippet =
 Yes, rich snippet.
 This plugin can help you add Rich Snippet.
 If you don't know yet- including structured data markup in web content helps Google algorithms better index and understand the content.
 Some data can also be used to create and display Rich Snippets within the search results.
-Rich snippet can increase your organic visitor by upto 300%.
+Rich snippet can increase your organic visitor by upto 300%. <a href="http://codebanyan.com/product/product-review-pro/">[Pro Feature]</a>
-[Pro Feature]

 = Segmented Rating =
 For an individual post, you can set features that will be cosidered as rating parameters.
 These parameters will be shown in user review form that a user needs to submit his rating for.
 You will input your own rating based on this paramters, too.
 There is no limit of how many features can be added!